StewartLynch/Dev-Dynamic-Appplication-Message-Alerts/docs/index.md

 5. This will also update the *lastMessageId* to that value.
 6. If you run the app again a second time, you will find that the alert is not presented.

-Let's pretend now that you have another issue that we need to alert your users to but you want to do more than what you have already.
-You would like to provide an option for your users to click on a link that can go to some external web site.
+## Enhancements and more checks

+Just checking to see if an alert has been displayed or not, may not be granular enough for your needs or perhaps you would like to provide a way for your users to get more information about the issue.

+It could quite possibly be the case that the problem only affects a particular app version or os version that the user is currently running on their device.

-#### Update the Message struct
+### Update the Message struct

+#### Version Checking

+#### Link

 First then, you will need to create a new property in the message struct.